thi-ng/umbrella/packages/geom-io-obj/tpl.readme.md

 See
 [api.ts](https://github.com/thi-ng/umbrella/tree/develop/packages/geom-io-obj/src/api.ts)
 for details about resulting data structure.
+Also see tests for more.

 ```ts
 import { parseObj } from "@thi.ng/geom-io-obj";